itzsuryaprakash/Stroke-Prediction-using-Logistic-Regression/README.md

 # Stroke-Prediction-using-Logistic-Regression
-This project implements a stroke prediction model using Logistic Regression, a binary classification algorithm.
-The aim is to assess the likelihood of an individual experiencing a stroke based on various health and lifestyle factors.
+### Overview
+This project aims to predict the likelihood of a stroke in individuals based on health-related features using Logistic Regression.
+The dataset includes attributes such as Age, Hypertension, Heart Disease, and BMI.
+By analyzing these factors, the model identifies individuals at risk of experiencing a stroke, providing valuable insights for early intervention strategies.
+The project demonstrates the application of logistic regression in healthcare, showcasing its effectiveness in binary classification tasks.